juanburgos/100-days-of-code/log.md

 Learned to use CSS Media Query to add breakpoints and make a website even more responsive to mobile devices.
 That's a CSS +1 level up!

+### Day05  #100DaysOfCode

+Took time to learn about Code Refactoring and how it helps you becoming a better programmer.
+Code length: Not the longest will be more effective, not the shortest will be understandable, and vice-versa.
+This is how language is art.

 ### Day  #100DaysOfCode